 Resmetirom for Nonalcoholic Steatohepatitis (NASH)

-Understand that resmetirom activates thyroid hormone receptor-beta in the liver to enhance liver fat metabolism and reduce fat accumulation.
-Note that after 12 months, resmetirom plus diet and exercise results in MASH resolution (minimal to no inflammation) in about 1 in 6 patients versus placebo, and about 1 in 10 patients see an improvement in fibrosis.
+Resmetirom works by activating the thyroid hormone receptor-beta in the liver to enhance fat metabolism and reduce hepatic fat accumulation.
+Over 12 months, when combined with diet and exercise, resmetirom has been shown to achieve MASH resolution in approximately 1 in 6 patients and to improve fibrosis in about 1 in 10 patients compared to placebo.

 References